Minimum Marks Required To Pass The PSAT

 - Out of the 50,000 students, 34,000 are considered as the commended students.
 They do not participate further in the National Merit Scholarship test rounds.
 These students have lower Selection Index than those students who have qualified for the semifinal round.

 - About one-third (16,000) of the total students (50,000) who qualify for the second round enter the semi-final round.
 They are the highest scorers of their states and thus, represent their states in the final round of the scholarship test.

 - About 15,000 students are invited for the final round.

 - You must be a resident of the United States or intend to become a US citizen as early as possible when permitted by the law.
-Only then, you can apply for the NMSQT.
+Only then you can apply for the test.

-Note: The PSAT cutoff scores for every state of the United States are not revealed by the NMSC (National Merit Scholarship Corporation) that organizes the NMSQT (National Merit Scholarship Qualifying Test).
-Nevertheless, you can get an idea of the PSAT cutoff that is required for being eligible for the National Merit Scholarship award program.
-This idea can be obtained by referring to the views of the US PSAT aspirants.
-According to the PSAT aspirants of the United States a minimum of 67 scores (on an average) are required in each test section (Critical Reading, Mathematics and Writing sections) thus, making a total of 201 scores.
+The minimum score requirement for every state of the United States are not revealed by the NMSC (National Merit Scholarship Corporation) that organizes the NMSQT (National Merit Scholarship Qualifying Test).
+Nevertheless, you can get an idea of the cutoff that is required for being eligible for the National Merit Scholarship award program.
+This idea can be obtained by referring to the views of the aspirants.
+According to the aspirants of the United States a minimum of 67 scores (on an average) are required in each section (Critical Reading, Mathematics and Writing sections) thus, making a total of 201 scores.
 Hence, a minimum Selection Index of 201 scores is required for entry to the competition for the award of the scholarship.

-The PSAT cutoff scores and the National Merit Scholarship awards are closely related.
-The National Merit Scholarship Corporation (NMSC) plans the PSAT cutoff scores of students to decide whether they are eligible to enter the competition for the scholarship award or not.
+The cutoff scores and the National Merit Scholarship awards are closely related.
+The National Merit Scholarship Corporation (NMSC) plans these scores of students to decide whether they are eligible to enter the competition for the scholarship award or not.
 The NMSC plans several stages of the competition for the students to pass through and finally receive the scholarship award for their higher studies.